-You have probably heard that the new European privacy law, the GDPR, is bringing big changes to how organizations process the personal information of EU citizens.
+You have probably heard that a new European privacy law, the GDPR, has brought big changes to how organizations process the personal information of EU citizens.
 We've put together this guide to help walk you through the law, help you understand how it relates to your use of Direct Mail, and help you prepare for any changes you may need to make.

 What is the GDPR?

 The GDPR, or General Data Protection Regulation, is a European privacy law that governs the collection and use of personal data belonging to citizens of the European Union (EU).

 The GDPR was approved by the European Commission in 2016 and became enforceable on May 25, 2018.

 Who does the law apply to?

 The law applies not only to organizations that are located in the EU, but also to any organization that processes the personal data of EU citizens, even if that organization is not located in the EU.
 This means that organizations both in and out of the EU should take the time to understand the law and how it may impact the way they handle personal data.
 Since the definition of “personal data” includes email addresses, it is a good idea for Direct Mail customers to learn about the law.

 The GDPR is intentionally broad in its definition of personal data.
 It is any information that could be used to identify a natural person.
 This includes information like names, social security numbers (or other identifying numbers), health data, physical addresses, telephone numbers, financial data, and more.
 Crucially for Direct Mail customers, it also includes information that you may obtain from your mailing list subscribers, like email addresses, names, IP addresses, and location data.